Catherine Croft: Impeachment Inquiry

 In the summer of 2019 Croft took over a role from colleague Christopher Anderson as deputy to then-Special Envoy for Ukraine Kurt Volker.
 Given that she had served at the National Security Council, focusing on Ukraine issues, and on the State Department's Ukraine desk, Croft is acknowledged to be "steeped in the policy issues" surrounding the U.S.-Ukraine relationship.
-Sources familiar with the department say Croft took "very specific interest in the" political-military portfolio of the Ukraine but refused to work with Rudy Giuliani on Ukraine issues.
+Sources familiar with the department say Croft took "very specific interest in the" political-military portfolio of Ukraine but refused to work with Rudy Giuliani on Ukraine issues.

 In her opening statement to congressional committees, Croft noted with regard to former Republican lawmaker Bob Livingston: During my time at the NSC, I received multiple calls from lobbyist Robert Livingston, who told me that Ambassador Marie Yovanovitch should be fired.
 He characterized Ambassador Yovanovitch as an "Obama holdover" and associated with George Soros.